Communications

 Bringing COVID-19 Resources to Agricultural Workers

 Agricultural workers face significant COVID-19 exposure risks due to the nature of their jobs and workplaces.
 As a result, they have been disproportionately impacted by COVID-19.
 As of August 2022, there were approximately 4 million COVID-19 cases among agricultural workers.
 Organizations have reported successful outcomes in reducing cases by making COVID-19 resources available to agricultural workers on site and in the workers’ languages.
+While this resource was originally developed for COVID-19, the methods and approach could easily be applied to other circumstances.

 Learn more >>